 Once you find a place to setup and add some equipment, you can start riding.
 You can spin while listening to music or watching Netflix at low intensity, or you can find spinning class videos, such as Spinervals, online or on YouTube and follow along.
 This is an easy and accessible place to start.
 If or when you decide you want to see greater benefits with your training, then you want to look at an online training program with structured training.
 Online software like Trainer Road or Zwift is easy to use, effective, and even fun.
 I highly recommend jumping right into structured training.
 You can also read about how Zwift completely changed Sandra's outlook on indoor training.

 There are a lot of programs available to help you train.
 Right now, for most people, I’d say the best structured training programs are Zwift or Trainer Road.
 Sufferfest is also a great option, but it is oriented a little more to serious cyclists and is harder training overall with longer and more frequent workouts in each training plan.
-There are also some free options such as Maximum Trainer and ErgVideo that are definitely worth taking a look at if you are so inclined.
+The only free app out there these days is the Kurt Kinetic Fit app (Android & iOS) which has a decent selection of basic workouts.
 For more options, you can check out DC Rainmakers Software App Guide.
 You could also hire a coach, or plan out, organize and complete structured training manually, without software, but it takes a lot of knowledge end effort for most people.
 Training software lets you jump right into it.

 Trainer Road has a lot of program variety and is moderate to hard for most people.
 Zwift might be the friendliest and easiest program to start training with, and has hard programs for hammerheads too.
 In every program, workouts are designed as a plan that structures your time on the trainer for maximum gain.
 Novice programs are 3 (sometimes 4) sessions a week.
 (I typically do 3 structured days a week with extra indoor and outdoor rides) Most workouts are 60-90 minutes, although you can select shorter ones if you are time crunched.
 Each software gives you power targets based on an initial fitness test and on-screen instructions that tell you how to ride.
 Your equipment displays your power in the software and you adjust your intensity to achieve your targets.
 Rides area sequenced and the software tells you when to do them, so you don’t try to do too much.
 Rest days are important.
 If this sounds complicated, it isn’t really.
 The coaches behind each software have done all the thinking and planning for you.
 You just need to figure out how much you are going to train each week, for how long, and at what style.
 Riding your trainer 3 times a week will help your conditioning a lot and prepare you to start next season strong.